 Extra stadium info – Los Angeles Memorial Coliseum

 The construction of the stadium, which is also known as The Grand Old Lady, started in 1921.
 It was renovated several times.
 The venue opened with a capacity of 75,000.
 The American football team of the USC Trojans won the inaugural sports match at the stadium.
-The Los Angeles Memorial Coliseum is known as a venue for various events, like American football, baseball, concerts, football, mixed martial arts, motorsport and religious gatherings.
+The Los Angeles Memorial Coliseum is known as a venue for various events, like American football, baseball, concerts, football, mixed martial arts, motorcycle speedway, religious gatherings and stock car racing.
 Several former American football clubs played home games at the venue.

 Former football clubs and football legends